usgs/libcomcat/README.md

 pip install git+git://github.com/usgs/libcomcat.git

 The last command will install getcomcat.py, getcsv.py, and getfixed.py in your path.
-The library code will be installed in
-<PATH_TO_PYTHON>/lib/pythonX.Y/site-packages/libcomcat/.
-Developers should be able to use the functions in comcat.py and fixed.py by importing them:

->>from libcomcat import comcat
->>from libcomcat import fixed

 Uninstalling and Updating
 -------------------------